nicolasandradevillamil/NLU-Homework/README.md

 **Modify the code in [model_baseline.py](model_baseline.py) removing the residual connections from the transformer.
 In the report include an explanation of how you removed them.
 Train the model (decoder) running [train_baseline.py](train_baseline.py).
 How did the results change?
 Did they improve?
 Why?** Undo the changes after answering.

 **Complete the final part of [train_baseline.py](train_baseline.py) so that you can add a prompt to the model.
 After this take your best model from the initial experimentation and perform at least 5 experiments with different prompts.
 In the report include parts of each text generated from each of your prompts.
 Try at least 1 prompt completely unrelated to cooking recipes.
-Analyze how the results cualitatively changed with different prompts.**
+Analyze how the results qualitatively changed with different prompts.**

 ## Part 3: Micro GPT with GPT-2 Tokenizer (0.5 points)